NREL/floris/docs/source/theory.rst

 Jimenez Wake Model
 ==================
-Describe the jimenez model of wake deflection is defined in:
+The Jimenez model of wake deflection is defined in:

 1. Jiménez, Ángel, Antonio Crespo, and Emilio Migoya.
 "Application of a LES technique to characterize the wake deflection of a wind turbine